Click on the question to see the answer.

 5. What do I do if my address or name changes during my commission?

-You must complete the Notary Change Form and submit it to our office for filing.
+Notary Change Form and include a Rider document from your insurance company showing a change to their records, then, submit it to our office for filing.
 If your name and/or seal change, you CANNOT notarize with the new information until you receive confirmation from the Secretary of State.

 6. I have lost my commission certificate; How do I get a new one?

-Please contact our office at notary@state.sd.us or by phone at (605)773-3537 for a replacement.
+notary@state.sd.us or by phone at (605)773-3537 for a replacement.
 You must have your Notary Public Commission certificate visible at any time you are notarizing.

 7. How do I contact a notary public?

-You may search for the notary public information on our website on our Notary Public Search.
-This will give name, expiration and mailing information for the Notary Public.
+Notary Public Search.
+This will give name and expiration for the Notary Public.
 Our office does not require phone number or email address information to be submitted by a notary.
+If you need to contact a notary by mail, please call our office to obtain address information as that information is public.

 8. How do I renew my commission?